GilianPonte/gilianponte.github.io/_posts/2022-03-20-membership-inference.md

 print(sum(accuracy$train_prediction == churn2$train)/3333 * 100) ## 80% accuracy!
 ```

-We have identified 80% of the individuals in the trainingset as part of the training set.
+We have identified 80% of the individuals in the trainingset as part of the training set!